Welcome to Key Stage One 2017 – 2018

 We are really excited for this year as we have lots of fun things planned!
 Mrs Moore, Mrs Plastow , Mrs Barton, Miss Morris and Mrs Robinson will be supporting our learning this year.

-This term our Topic is Weather and In English we will be looking at Julia Donaldson Books.
-We will also be learning about different celebrations and cultures including a Christmas Nativity performance.
+This year our learning journey topics are Weather, Our Local Area and The Seaside.
+In English we will be looking at Julia Donaldson Books, Traditional Tales and seaside themed stories such as The Light house Keepers Lunch.
+We will also be learning about different celebrations and cultures throughout the year including a Christmas Nativity performance.

 Remember to read at home, learn your spellings and times tables.